Jethet/wiki-hh/Express & Node.js/APIs.md

 * headers with additional info

 A base URL is needed and this has to be prepended to every URL used in a request.
+(NB in the project-boundlessbooks repo there is a small API tutorial code with comments regarding requests)

 The response from the server comes with an HTTP status code (200, 404, etc.)